AllPawsInn/AllPawsInn/README.md

 5. In order to restore database from a backup [this guide](https://www.howtogeek.com/50354/restoring-a-sql-database-backup-using-sql-server-management-studio)  can be followed.

-5. Run the following queries after setting up the database
+5. Run the following queries after setting up the database:
     - ALTER TABLE dbo.BookingObjects
       ADD Days VARCHAR (255)